Long-distance runner Sarah Biss has defended her Rotorua off-road half marathon title.

-The athlete battled jet lag and hot conditions to go back-to-back at the event held at Whakarewarewa Forest on Sunday.
+The athlete battled jetlag and hot conditions to win back-to-back titles at the Whakarewarewa Forest event.

-Biss flew in from a training camp in Kenya on Saturday night to take part in the event.
-Although she crossed the time well ahead of her nearest rival, she admitted it was one of the hardest races she has competed in.
+Rotorua's Biss flew in from a training camp in Kenya on Saturday night to take part in yesterday's event.
+Although she crossed the line well ahead of her nearest rival, she admitted it was one of the hardest races she has competed in.

-Biss, from Rotorua, finished in a time 1:30:22, nearly four minutes ahead of Cambridge runner Bridget Deverell 1:33:51.
+Biss finished in a time of 1h30m22s, nearly four minutes ahead of Cambridge runner Bridget Deverell with 1h33m51s.
 Rotorua's Erin Leahy was third with two Tauranga runners, Judith May and Danielle Lee, rounding off the top five.

 Despite it being announced Biss was using this event as a build-up to qualify for the Commonwealth Games the runner said she hadn't thought that far ahead and was just looking to build to the New Zealand running champs later in the year.